najnesnaj/SE8R01-stm8-receiver/README.md

 I ordered SE8R01 (search for SE8R01_DataSheet_v1) thinking it was a NRF24 I found some arduino software which I ported to stm8

-it works! (tested with arduino receiver : will build a stm8 receiver though :) )

 As far as software packages, you'll need at the very least, the SDCC compiler and a way to u pload the resulting IHX file to the device: